canlab/canlab.github.io/_pages/batch.md

 |FEATURES
 |QUICK START: SETTING UP A NEW ANALYSIS FOR A NEW DATASET
 |RUNNING ANALYSES AND GENERATING REPORTS
+|OVERVIEW OF SCRIPTS IN THE FOLDER AND WORKFLOW
 |Step 1: Create a folder and run the setup script
 |Step 2: Edit files in you local analysis folder and save
 |Step 3: Load and prepare contrast images and analyses